Korf74/ADA/Project/README.md

 ## Abstract

-Media is the first and often the unique source of information in the modern society, that is supposed  to ensure a certain integrity.
-The information they provide determine our global vision of the world.
-We aim to show the lost of interest in the media, for armed conflit, that tends to last over time.
-We believe that this practice suggests to the population that the situation has improved.
-This study is based of the violent events in a subset of countries that faced war during the last fifteen years.
-Afghanistan, Iraq, Mexico, Pakistan and Syria were choosen.
+Media is the first and often the only source of information in modern society and is supposed to ensure a certain integrity.
+The information medias provide, determines one global vision of the world.
+We aim to show here the loss of interest in the media for armed conflicts that tends to last over time and/or are located in developing countries.
+We believe that this practice suggests to the population that the situation has improved when it might have not.
+This study is based on violent events in a subset of countries that faced war during the last fifteen years, namely Afghanistan, Iraq, Mexico, Pakistan and Syria.

-## Research questions
+## Hypothesis

-* The distribution of the number of article mentioned over the conflit duration.
-* A space distribution of the number of articles/mentions based on the geolocation of a conflit.
-* The correlation between countries involved in a conflit and the number of articles/mentions of it.
+The media coverage of armed conflicts over time is not coherent with their importance and the press tends to lose interest for these conflicts even when they are still happening.

 ## Dataset

-We will use the "GDELT 2.0 Event Database" for the data. https://www.gdeltproject.org/data.html#rawdatafiles
+We use the "GDELT 2.0 Event Database" for the data. https://www.gdeltproject.org/data.html#rawdatafiles

 The size of the data is huge (i.e 2.4 TB).
 However, all the information we need is contained in this data.

+We used as well the UCDP dataset.

 ## How to get GDELT dataset ?